Association of Hospital Matrons: History

-The Scottish Association of Nurse Administrators also run by honorary officers, began in 1911 as the Scottish Matrons’ Association, and provided professional advice to its members.
-It held its final annual conference in April 1987, before closing after a 76-year history.
+The Scottish Association of Nurse Administrators also run by honorary officers, began in 1910 as the Scottish Matrons’ Association, and provided professional advice to its members.
+The first meeting took place in Edinburgh on March 3^{rd} 1910.
+The first President was A.W.
+Gill, RRC, of the Royal Infirmary Edinburgh.
+Vice Presidents included Miss Cowper, Superintendent of the Scottish branch of the QVJNI, Miss Duff from Dundee, Miss Macnaughton from Aberdeen, Janet Melrose from Glasgow Royal Infirmary and Gregory Smith from the Western Infirmary Glasgow.
+The Scottish Association of Nurse Administrators held its final annual conference in April 1987, before closing after a 76-year history.

 The Royal Society of Health provided office space to the Association of Nurse Administrators almost to the end of its existence.

 The 1966 Salmon Report replaced the matrons of smaller hospitals with senior nursing officers and nursing officers, reducing the number of people eligible for membership of the Association.

 At its meeting on 23 October 1971 the Association changed its name to become The Association of Nurse Administrators.

 In 1972 it merged with the Mental Hospital Matrons’ Association, the Association of Chief and Principal Nursing Officers (Mental Health Service) and the Association of Chief Nursing Officers (Public Health) which stabilised membership.

 The 1974 NHS reorganisation brought a slight uplift in members when the Association merged with the Association of Chief Male Nurses.

 The Association was integral to nursing discussions on the 1982 restructuring of the NHS.
 It initiated the joint memoranda on management and budgeting issued jointly by the Royal College of Nursing, the Royal College of Midwives, the Health Visitors Association and the Association.
 It spearheaded a campaign to improve the prison nursing service.
 Much of this was whilst Maureen Fraser Gamble OBE was honorary secretary after she had retired as district nursing officer at the Hammersmith Hospital in 1980.

 When it closed, the Association remained a part-time organisation staffed by voluntary officers.
 These included: president Joan Clague; honorary secretary Maureen Fraser Gamble.

 Presidents

-The Presidents of the Association of Hospital Matrons and then the Association of Nurse Administrators were: 1919 Joan Clague (Acting President) 1919-1937; Dame Alicia Lloyd Still; 1937–1949; Miss Helen Dey; 1949-1951 Mrs E O Jackson; 1952-1957 Miss Dorothy Smith (nurse); 1958-1962 Dame Muriel Powell; 1963-1965 Miss Marjorie J Marriott; 1965-1969 Miss Helen M Downton CBE; 1969-1972 Dame Phyllis Friend; 1972-1975 Miss Constance Biddulph; 1976-1979 John Greene (nurse); and 1979-1983 Audrey Emerton, Baroness Emerton.
+The Presidents of the Association of Hospital Matrons and then the Association of Nurse Administrators were: 1919 Joan Clague (Acting President) 1919-1937; Dame Alicia Lloyd Still; 1937–1949 Miss Helen Dey; 1949-1951 Mrs E O Jackson; 1952-1957 Miss Dorothy Smith (nurse); 1958-1962 Dame Muriel Powell; 1963-1965 Miss Marjorie J Marriott; 1965-1969 Miss Helen M Downton CBE; 1969-1972 Dame Phyllis Friend; 1972-1975 Miss Constance Biddulph; 1976-1979 John Greene (nurse); and 1979-1983 Audrey Emerton, Baroness Emerton.